wu-seong/wu-seong/README.md

 # Introduction
 * 👋 Hi, my name is chang-wu-seong.
 I'm 22 years old and, a sophomore majoring in computer engineering at Myongji University.
 * 👀 I’m interested in web development, especially the backend
-* 🌱 I’m currently learning Java, Spring Boot(Jpa, Spring Security...).
-I'm also learning about network communication.
+* 🌱 I’m currently learning Spring and JPA

 ### **Main Stack**